 Date: 8.10.2015

-The crane is a bird from the Crane-like order of the Crane family.
-This is a bird of water and near-water spaces.
-She settles near water bodies.
-The crane has long legs and a neck.
-When he flies, he always stretches his legs and neck in length.
+The crane is a bird from the order Crane-like family of the Crane family.
+This is a bird of aquatic and semi-aquatic spaces.
+She settles near bodies of water.
+The crane has long legs and neck.
+When it flies, it always extends its legs and neck in length.
 The head is usually small.
-Can walk on water in shallow water thanks to its long and slender legs.
-It feeds on aquatic insects, which it catches from the water column or gets it by digging it out of the watery muddy soil.
-It can also eat seeds, shoots and plant roots.
-For the breeding season, like many birds, it forms pairs.
-Builds a nest on the edge of a reservoir, usually hides it in dense vegetation.
+It can walk on water in shallow waters thanks to its long and thin legs.
+It feeds on aquatic insects, which it catches from the water column or takes out by digging it out of the watery muddy soil.
+It can also eat seeds, shoots and roots of plants.
+During the breeding season, like many birds, it forms pairs.
+Builds a nest at the edge of a reservoir, usually hiding it in dense vegetation.
 There are 2-5 chicks.
-Cranes are heroes of many Russians folk tales...
-Often they are represented in them by very intelligent creatures.
-Let's draw a crane in stages with a pencil here in the lesson.
+Cranes are the heroes of many Russians folk tales.
+They are often represented in them as very intelligent creatures.
+Let's draw a crane step by step with a pencil here in the lesson.

 Stage 1.
-Draw lines-helpers.
-A small round head, from which in front we immediately draw two straight lines, converging at the end and separated in the middle by a straight line.
-This is the beak.
-From the head we outline a smooth S-curved line of the long neck.
+Draw helper lines.
+A small round head, from which in front we immediately draw two straight lines, converging at the end and separated in the middle of the straight line.
+This is a beak.
+From the head we outline a smooth S-curved line for the long neck.
 It connects to the oval body.
-Below from him we draw legs, bent at the joint.
+From below we draw the legs bent at the joint.

 Stage 2.
-We draw the outlines of the head, passing into the neck.
-On the head we designate an eye with a pupil.
+Draw the contours of the head, turning into the neck.
+On the head we denote an eye with a pupil.

 Stage 4.
 On the side of the body we draw the upper feathers of the wing folded at rest.
-After that, under the first feathers, show the bottom feathers.
+After that, under the first feathers we show the lower feathers.

 Stage 5.
-Under the belly of the crane along the sketch lines we mark the legs of the crane.
-They are rather thin, thickened only at the top and in the place of the joint.
+Under the belly of the crane, along the sketch lines, we mark the legs of the crane.
+They are quite thin, thickened only at the top and at the joint.

 Stage 6.
-At the bottom we will draw his foot with thumbs, three of which are directed forward, and one is turned back.
-Show sharp curved claws on the fingers.
+Below we will draw his foot with thumbs, three of which are directed forward, and one is turned backward.
+We will show sharp curved claws on our fingers.

 Stage 7.
-And now we will arrange a beautiful fluffy tail of the bird.
-We make feathers on the back of the body, first the top layer, then the bottom layer of feathers.
+Now let’s create a beautiful fluffy tail of the bird.
+At the back of the body we make feathers, first the top layer, then the bottom layer of feathers.

 Stage 8.
-Detail the feathers, showing the trunk and grooves of the first order (see our lesson on drawing a feather).
+We detail the feathers, showing the trunk and grooves of the first order (see our lesson on drawing a feather).

 Stage 9.
 This is what an unpainted crane looks like.

-Cranes are associated with many beautiful legends and stories.
-In Japan, the crane is a symbol of happiness and longevity, the ancient Chinese believed that these birds are messengers of God; in Russia, seeing a crane was considered an extraordinary success and a sign of a rich harvest.
-The crane pair still, in many beliefs, personifies loyalty, love and happiness.
-They were embroidered on towels for the wedding day, painted, made figures and presented to loved ones.
-The Japanese say that if you make a thousand paper cranes, then the biggest and cherished dream...
+There are many things associated with cranes beautiful legends and stories.
+In Japan, the crane is a symbol of happiness and longevity; the ancient Chinese believed that these birds were messengers of God; in Rus', seeing a crane was considered extraordinary luck and a sign of a rich harvest.
+In many beliefs, a pair of cranes still represents fidelity, love and happiness.
+They were embroidered on towels for the wedding day, painted, made into figures and given to loved ones.
+The Japanese say that if you make a thousand paper cranes, then the biggest and cherished dream.
 How to draw a crane?
-Varieties of these amazing birds there are many, the most unusual view- with a red "cap" on his head.
-Let's try to draw a crane in stages.
+Varieties of these amazing birds there are many, the most unusual look- with a red cap on his head.
+Let's try to draw a crane step by step.

-1. Let's show the crane in flight, it is especially beautiful in motion.
-We draw a flying bird in watercolor, which means that we need thick special paper, a pencil for preliminary sketch and an eraser.
-You will also need a soft cloth that perfectly absorbs water to remove excess water from the brush.
-The bird's body will be depicted by an elongated oval in the form of a grain.
-Right wing will visually look larger, because the left one is at an angle to the viewer and seems shorter.
-Let's draw a curved, graceful neck, in size it will be approximately equal to half of the body.
+1. Let's show a crane in flight; it is especially beautiful in motion.
+We draw a flying bird in watercolor, which means we need thick special paper, a pencil for preliminary sketch and an eraser.
+You will also need a soft cloth that absorbs water well to remove excess water from the brush.
+Let's depict the body of the bird as an elongated oval, like a grain.
+Right wing will visually look larger because the one on the left towards the viewer is at an angle and appears shorter.
+Let's draw a curved, graceful neck; it will be approximately equal in size to half of the body.
 We finish drawing two graceful paws folded in flight.

-2. We draw gorgeous huge wings and a head.
-Pay attention to how flat the left wing looks and where it “attaches” to the body - above the middle, closer to the back, at the same angle.
+2. We draw magnificent huge wings and a head.
+Notice how flat the left wing seems and where it is “attached” to the body - above the middle, closer to the back, at the same angle.

-3. Carefully remove the auxiliary lines with an eraser, draw feathers.
-They will be large and stiff at the edges.
-They seem to fold in a fan and at the highest point of the wing are the widest and largest feathers, this allows the bird to easily soar in the air.
-Look at how they are located - the upper feather is at an angle of almost 90 degrees, and the lower ones are turned in the opposite direction and gradually become smaller in size.
-We mark the border of the colors of the bird on the neck and head.
+3. Carefully remove the auxiliary lines with an eraser and draw feathers.
+They will be large and hard around the edges.
+They seem to fold like a fan and at the highest point of the wing there are the widest and largest feathers, this allows the bird to easily soar in the air.
+Look at how they are located - the top feather is at an angle of almost 90 degrees, and the lower feathers are turned in the opposite direction and gradually become smaller in size.
+We mark the border of the bird's colors on the neck and head.

-4. Let's start drawing with watercolors.
+4. Let's start painting with watercolors.
 Take plenty of water and different shades of blue.
-You can add some purple and pink.
-Be careful with warm paints - yellow, ocher, brown, otherwise dirt may turn out.
-Take some paint on a brush, paint with light and transparent layers, add water, but in moderation.
-The paper will absorb it, mixing all sorts of shades, and you will get wonderful picturesque stains.
-Where we want to emphasize (and this will be the head of the crane), add the paint in a rich manner, highlighting this fragment.
-Be sure to wait until this layer is completely dry to proceed to the next step.
+You can add a little purple and pink.
+Be careful with warm colors - yellow, ocher, brown - otherwise it may turn out dirty.
+Put a little paint on the brush, paint in light and transparent layers, add water, but in moderation.
+The paper will absorb it, mixing all kinds of shades, and you will get wonderful picturesque stains.
+Where we want to make an accent (and this will be the crane’s head), we add rich paint, highlighting this fragment.
+Be sure to wait until this layer is completely dry before moving on to the next step.

-5. Draw the bird's neck with a thin brush, and with a wide one add a transparent gray-blue tint to the body of the crane.
-Leave the edges of the wings and back pure white, do not paint over the paper in these areas at all.
-With the same gray-blue paint we will make a shadow on the belly of the bird.
+5. Using a thin brush we paint the neck of the bird, and with a wide brush we add a transparent gray-blue tint to the body of the crane.
+We will leave the edges of the wings and the back pure white, and do not paint over the paper in these areas at all.
+Using the same gray-blue paint we will make a shadow on the bird’s abdomen.
 This layer should also dry well.

-6. Add details to the final drawing with a thin brush.
-In the picture, the neck and feathers look like black, but in fact, a dark gray shade is used with the addition of deep blue.
+6. We add details to the final drawing with a thin brush.
+In the picture the neck and feathers look black, but in reality the color used is dark gray with a deep blue added.
 Remember that pure black does not exist in nature; it is obtained by mixing different colors and can have cold and warm shades.
-Therefore, if you paint a landscape, an animal, then do not use only black paint, it will look not entirely natural and rough.
-We draw the paws of the bird, a dark red beak and a bright "cap".
-With a cold shade of gray, with short strokes, draw feathers on the wings, under the black row.
-Now move a little away from the picture and see how it is perceived, is the whole picture turned out?
-To further highlight the beautiful snow-white wings, you can add a deep blue tint into the area of the sky near the neck of the crane.
+Therefore, if you are painting a landscape or an animal, then do not use only black paint, it will not look entirely natural and rough.
+We draw the bird’s paws, a dark red beak and a bright “cap”.
+Using a cool shade of gray, in short strokes, draw the feathers on the wings, under the black row.
+Now move a little away from the drawing and see how it is perceived, is the picture complete?
+To further highlight the beautiful snow-white wings, you can add deep blue tint into the area of sky near the crane's neck.

 Our drawing is ready and, I hope, you also managed to draw a crane without much difficulty.
-It remains to make a suitable mat for the picture and insert it into the frame.
-It can be a great gift for a loved one or married couple...
+All that remains is to make a suitable mat for the drawing and insert it into the frame.
+This could be a wonderful gift for a loved one or married couple.
 The crane will certainly bring happiness and good luck to the house.

-For a landscape painter, the main goal is to convey a sense of the depth of space.
-The audience’s words: “I want to enter your picture” will be a huge praise.
-And this is not a miracle, it is enough to know the laws of aerial perspective, which you will get acquainted with in the lesson.
+The main goal of a landscape artist is to convey a sense of the depth of space.
+The words of the audience: “I want to enter your picture” will be a huge praise.
+And this is not a miracle; it is enough to know the laws of aerial perspective, which you will learn in this lesson.

-1. Air and atmosphere are rarely perfectly transparent.
-Smoke, dust, water vapor often create a haze.
-Even on clear days, this haze is clearly visible, the horizon is foggy, and in the distance gray and gray-blue tones prevail.
+1. The air and atmosphere are rarely perfectly transparent.
+Smoke, dust, and water vapor often create haze.
+Even on clear days, this haze is clearly visible, the horizon is foggy, and gray and gray-blue tones predominate in the distance.
 Naturally, the weather plays a major role.
 This effect is called aerial perspective.

 (Slide 1)

-In the foreground, objects seem to be more contrasting, clear, and with distance they become less clear and completely disappear on the horizon, dissolving in solid blue or gray tones. ( 2 slide)
+In the foreground, objects seem more contrasting and clear, but with distance they become less clear and completely disappear on the horizon, dissolving in solid blue or gray tones. ( 2 slide)

-Shades of paints lose their brightness with increasing distance, fade. ( 3 slide)
+The shades of colors lose their brightness and turn pale with increasing distance. ( 3 slide)

-Warm colors in the foreground are replaced by cold colors in the background.
-(4slide)
+Warm colors in the foreground are replaced by cool colors in the background.
+(4 slide)

-In the last lesson, you drew a sunset, where you learned by mixing colors to convey the transitions of color and tone to convey the character of the picture.
+In the last lesson, you painted a sunset, where you learned to convey the transitions of color and tone to convey the character of the picture by mixing paints.

-Today I propose to depict a sunrise, and a flock of cranes at sunrise.
+Today I propose to depict a sunrise, and at sunrise a flock of cranes.
 (8 slide)

 Cranes are migratory birds.
 (9 slide)

-Look carefully and describe the paintings by Jean-Marc Janachik "The Song of Cranes" in words.
+Look carefully and describe the painting “Crane Song” by Jean-Marc Janjaczyk in words.

 The back was cheerfully straightened,